Snow-bell/teiko-clinical-analysis/README.md

 Separating `subject` from `sample` is a key design decision.
 A subject can appear multiple times across timepoints, so collapsing them into one table would duplicate subject-level attributes like `condition`, `treatment`, and `response` across every sample row, violating 3NF.

 Cell counts are stored in a normalized `cell_count` table with one row per population per sample, rather than as columns on the sample table.
-This means adding new cell populations requires no schema changes, just new rows — which is important as cytometry panels evolve across projects.
+This means adding new cell populations requires no schema changes, just new rows; which is important as cytometry panels evolve across projects.

 ### Scalability